Elizabeth Tone Summers: Railway and Locomotive Historical Society

 In 1949, Tone Summers met R&LHS founder and president Charles E. Fisher while selling her locomotive-themed Christmas cards she silk-screened herself in her attic.
-Impressed by her artistic abilities and commitment to accuracy and precision when drawing locomotives, he contracted her to create cover art for R&LHS Bulletin no. 92 in April of 1955, She contributed multiple pieces to serve as cover art for the peer-reviewed journal and would assume the role of art editor in 1965, a position she shared with railroad industry engineer, designer, and artist Otto Kuhler until the spring of 1970.
+Impressed by her artistic abilities and commitment to accuracy and precision when drawing locomotives, he contracted her to create cover art for R&LHS Bulletin no. 92 in April 1955, She contributed multiple pieces to serve as cover art for the peer-reviewed journal and would assume the role of art editor in 1965, a position she shared with railroad industry engineer, designer, and artist Otto Kuhler until the spring of 1970.
 She was the sole art editor of the Bulletin from fall 1970 to fall 1999.

 Career

 Tone Summers's graphics career spanned seven decades.
 Her illustrations can also be found on the covers of railroad-themed books, magazines, and a record album.

 Tone Summers illustrated the cover of The John Bull: 150 Years a Locomotive by John H. White, Jr. in 1981.
 The Smithsonian's National Museum of American History has this painting in its holdings.
 Many illustrations created by Tone Summers can be found at the California State Railroad Museum Library and Archives in Sacramento, California, housed in the R&LHS Graphic Materials collection.
 The finding aid for this collection can be found on the Online Archive of California.